Drugs For Rare Diseases Have Become Uncommonly Rich Monopolies

 Novartis, which owns Gleevec, said in an email statement that the company is advancing research and following the science to "bring the right treatments to the right patients based on unmet need, not the size of the patient population."

-Two KHN reporters spent six months analyzing data, and talking to lawmakers, patients, advocates, doctors and companies to understand how the FDA's orphan drug program has evolved amid a national uproar over soaring drug prices.
-President-elect Donald Trump vowed on the campaign trail to bring down prescription drug prices and Wednesday during a press conference said the drug industry is "getting away with murder."
+Two KHN reporters spent six months analyzing data and talking to lawmakers, patients, advocates, doctors and companies to understand how the FDA's orphan drug program has evolved amid a national uproar over soaring drug prices.
+President-elect Donald Trump vowed on the campaign trail to bring down prescription drug prices, and on Wednesday during a press conference he said the drug industry is "getting away with murder."

 The investigation examined how drugmakers use the law to their advantage — often with the guidance of former FDA officials — and have made the development of medicines that were once thought to be business backwaters into one of the pharmaceutical industry's hottest sectors.